Land of football

 Moroccan football is brilliant in every way.
 By winning the intercontinental tournament in Thailand in 2022, the Futsal team has risen to 8th place in the world with a record of two African Championships (2016, 2020) and two Arab Nations Championships (2021, 2022).
 The beach soccer team reached the semi-finals of the African Cup of Nations and the Atlas Lionesses were crowned African vice-champions in 2022, securing their ticket to the World Cup in Australia in 2023.

 Moroccan clubs have the most successful track record on the continent.
 Wydad Athletic Club (WAC) has won several titles in this sense: the African Champions Cup (1992, 2017, 2022) and the African Super Cup (2018).
-As African Champions, WAC is determined to win a place in the semi-finals of the 2023 Club World Cup, organised in Morocco.
+As African Champions, As African Champions, WAC celebrated its second participation in the Club World Cup 2023 organized in Morocco.

 The success of Raja Club Athletic (RCA) is echoing throughout Africa.
 The Green Eagles have won several titles: the African Super Cup (2000), the African Champions Cup (1989, 1997, 1999) and the Arab Champions League (2006).